How to Cook with Mixed Frozen Seafood: Pasta in Wine Sauce

 Aromatics and Parsley

 You should use fresh garlic and parsley in this recipe.
-"Jarlic" is fine when garlic plays
+"Jarlic" (bottled chopped garlic) is fine when garlic plays

 a minor role in a dish.
 But here, the garlic and wine are the stars, so you should peel and mince (or press) your garlic.
 Similarly, fresh parsley is really necessary for the brightness of this dish.
-It's available at Aldi and Walmart for around $1 and is worth enhancing whatever you cook.
+It's available at Aldi and Walmart for around $1 and enhances whatever you cook.
 Plus, it looks pretty sprinkled on top before serving.

 Cheese and Italian Seafood Dishes